ramonpeter/programming-hcai-2026/README.md

 - [The Python Tutorial](https://docs.python.org/3/tutorial/) — the official one, well written
 - [Python Tutor](https://pythontutor.com/) — visualises code execution step by step, excellent for loops and recursion
 - [Real Python](https://realpython.com/) — readable articles on single topics
+- [Spyder](https://docs.spyder-ide.org/) — an IDE whose *Variable Explorer* shows the name, type and value of everything currently defined.
+Ships with Anaconda.
+Useful for seeing what assignment actually does

 ---